 Our revenue growth is substantially reliant on our sales force.
 Much of our sales process is relationship-driven, which requires a significant sales force.
-We have historically had difficulty recruiting and retaining a sufficient number of sales personnel, and this difficulty has heightened during the COVID-19 pandemic.
-If we are unable to adequately expand and scale our sales force, we will not be able to reach our market potential and execute our business plan.
-In addition, we may change the size of our sales force to reflect strategic realignment in how we go to market, which may result in a net decrease in sales personnel in the near term before growing headcount again.
+We have historically had difficulty recruiting and retaining a sufficient number of sales personnel, and this difficulty was heightened during the COVID-19 pandemic.
+If we are unable to adequately recruit for and retain our sales force, we will not be able to reach our market potential and execute our business plan.
+In addition, we may change our strategy from time to time in how we go to market.
+As a result, we may change the size of our sales force to reflect strategic realignment in how we go to market, which recently has resulted in a net decrease in sales personnel in the near term before potentially growing headcount again.

 Identifying and recruiting qualified sales personnel and training them on our products requires significant time, expense and attention.
-Our financial results will suffer if our efforts to expand, scale and train our sales force do not generate a corresponding increase in revenue.
+Our financial results will suffer if our efforts to recruit for, train and retain our sales force do not generate a corresponding increase in revenue.
 We have hired a significant number of sales personnel in recent years.
-If new sales personnel are unable to achieve desired productivity levels in a reasonable period of time, including as a result of the COVID-19 pandemic or if we are unable to retain and develop talented sales personnel, we may not be able to realize the expected benefits of this investment or increase our revenue.
+If new sales personnel are unable to achieve desired productivity levels in a reasonable period of time or if we are unable to retain and develop talented sales personnel, we may not be able to realize the expected benefits of this investment or increase our revenue.

-We have expanded and intend to continue to expand our international operations, which exposes us to significant risks.
+We have expanded our international operations, which exposes us to significant risks.

-In 2014, we opened our first office outside the United States, and we intend to continue to expand our operations abroad.
+In 2014, we opened our first office outside the United States, and we have expanded our operations abroad.
 Our international expansion has created and will create significant challenges for our management, administrative, operational and financial infrastructure.
 Operating in international markets requires significant resources and management attention and will subject us to regulatory, economic and political risks in addition to those we already face in the United States.
 Because of our limited experience with international operations and developing and managing sales in international markets, our international expansion efforts may not be successful.